Welcome to Yesteryear Country Store

 Our country primitive store in Bowling Green, KY, has a year-round Christmas section that has old time tin ornaments and Coca-Cola tree trims.
 You will also find roosters, apples, funny wooden signs, ragged Ann & Andy dolls, jams, jellies, honey and Cowboy Candy.
 Plus Silver rings set with beautiful gemstones from around the world.
 Come step back in time with us.

 We are working on our website and it is far from complete - we are a work in progress.
-Tell us what you think about our site, what we offer and what you would like to see us add.
+Tell us what you think about our site, what we offer and what you would like to see us added.
 Send us an e-mail at firstname.lastname@example.org.
-Like us on Facebook, Follow us on Pinterest, sign up for our Newsletter (we have great DIY projects) and read our blogs: rememberingyesteryear.com and yesteryearprojects.com and thanks for stopping by.
+Like us on Facebook, follow us on Pinterest, sign up for our Newsletter (we have great DIY projects) and read our blog: rememberingyesteryear.com and thanks for stopping by.

 Our little store is like stepping back in time.
 Filled with old-time goodies that are perfect for the country-prim home and those who love the primitive look.

 A rag doll shows off our collection of country jams and jellies all Amish made.